NREL/SOEP-QSS-Test/README.md

   JModelica/         JModelica model & results Ptolemy/           Ptolemy model & results
-  QSS/               QSS model & results out/               Comparison results between tools
+  QSS/               QSS model & results tst/               Comparison and regression testing results
 ```

-Modeling tool and `out` sub-directories names may have .*RunType* suffixes that indicate the run variation in use, such as time span and tolerances or minor changes to the model structure.
-This can create large directory trees and complicates comparison between results so should be used with restraint.
+Modeling tool and `tst` sub-directories names may have .*RunType* suffixes that indicate the run variation in use, such as time span and tolerances or minor changes to the model structure.
+This can create large directory trees and complicates comparison between results so it should be used with restraint.

-Each modeling tool (Dymola, JModelica, and Ptolemy) sub-directory has this structure:
+Each non-QSS modeling tool (Dymola, JModelica, and Ptolemy) sub-directory has this structure:
 ```
 Tool/
   ModelName.txt                 Notes